Julius Popper: Life

-Popper was born in 1857 to a Jewish family in Bucharest, Romania, son of professor Neftali Popper, a successful antiques merchant, and his wife Peppi.
+Popper was born in 1857 to a Jewish family in Bucharest, Principality of Wallachia, son of professor Neftali Popper, a successful antiques merchant, and his wife Peppi.
 He studied in Paris, gaining credentials as an engineer.

 After working in Europe for several years, he took a job working on the infrastructure for the telegraph in Chile.
-He arrived in Argentina in 1885, where he became attracted by the possibility of gold mining in Tierra del Fuego.
-In 1886 he received a permit from the Argentine Government to form an exploration company to mine for gold near San Sebastián.
+He arrived in Argentina in 1885, where he was attracted by the possibility of gold mining in Tierra del Fuego.
+In 1886, he received a permit from the Argentine Government to form an exploration company to mine for gold near San Sebastián.
 On September 7, he led an 18-man expedition that included a chief engineer, a mineralogist, a journalist and a photographer.
 They found gold dust on the beach of El Páramo, in San Sebastián Bay.
 The expedition was rigorously and strictly enforced according to military standards with heavily armed men, with Popper in direct command of everything.

-During the expedition, Popper and his men were allegedly attacked by eighty Selk'nam (Ona) armed with bows.
-The adventurers responded by firing their Winchester rifles, killing all but two of the Selk'nam.
+During the expedition, Popper and his men were allegedly attacked by eighty Selkʼnam (Ona) armed with bows.
+The expeditionaries responded by firing their Winchester rifles, killing all but two of the Selkʼnam.
 After the fight, Popper "posed his men in the attitude of troops repelling a charge, took a position himself astride one of the dead Indians, and then had the outfit photographed for subsequent use."

 Popper succeeded in unearthing large amounts of gold and his Compania de Lavaderos de Oro del Sud realized enormous capital gains on the Argentine stock exchange.
-A mint built to manage the gold was adapted as a museum in 1973, Museo del Fin del Mundo ("Museum of the End of the Earth"), officially the Museo Territorial (Territorial Museum) of Tierra del Fuego since 1979.
+A mint built to manage the gold was adapted as a museum in 1973, Museo del Fin del Mundo ("Museum at the End of the Earth"), officially the Museo Territorial (Territorial Museum) of Tierra del Fuego since 1979.